aihehuo/aihehuo_mcp/manual_test.md

 - **server_info()** should return server metadata
 - **search_members()** should return search results (or error if API key is invalid)
 - **search_ideas()** should return idea/project search results (or error if API key is invalid)
-- **get_group_info()** should save group information and member data as Markdown file to /tmp directory and return file path (or error if API key is invalid).
-The file contains formatted group info and user list.
+- **get_group_info()** should save group information and all member data as Markdown file to /tmp directory and return file path (or error if API key is invalid).
+The file contains formatted group info and complete user list.
 Use read_file to access the content.
 - **update_bio()** should update user bio and return success/error response
 - **update_goal()** should update user goal and return success/error response
 - **get_current_user_profile()** should return complete current user profile (or error if API key/CURRENT_USER_ID is invalid)